-- The judicial officer will ask you questions to gain clarity of the incident.
+- The student conduct officer will ask you questions to gain clarity of the incident.

-- If the judicial officer determines that you are not in violation, the charges will be dismissed.
-If the judicial officer determines that you are in violation, a sanction will be issued at the end of the hearing.
+- If the student conduct officer determines that you are not in violation, the charges will be dismissed.
+If the student conduct officer determines that you are in violation, a sanction will be issued at the end of the hearing.

-- The judicial officer may ask you questions regarding your overall experience at Shippensburg University and the necessary changes you anticipate that will help you avoid further violations of the Code of Conduct.
+- The student conduct officer may ask you questions regarding your overall experience at Shippensburg University and the necessary changes you anticipate that will help you avoid further violations of the Code of Conduct.

-- The judicial officer will issue a sanction, based on any previous violations that may be in your judicial record.
+- The student conduct officer will issue a sanction, based on any previous violations that may be in your student conduct record.
 If you do not agree with this decision, you do have the right to an appeal.

-- The judicial officer will answer any questions you may have about your sanctions or the appeal process.
+- The student conduct officer will answer any questions you may have about your sanctions or the appeal process.

 Please review pages 106-109 of the Swataney for more detailed information on the hearing process.